|

 3. Passing on the Legacy

-Wu Ying Hua and Ma Yueh Liang's most skilled son, Ma Jiang Bao, was taught by Wu Ying Hua after being unable to complete medical school due to sickness.
+Wu Ying Hua and Ma Yueh Liang's two most skilled sons, are Ma Hai Long and Ma Jiang Bao.
+Both were taught by Ma Yueh Liang, but Ma Jiang Bao received a great deal of extra attention from Wu Ying Hua after being unable to complete medical school due to sickness.
 Wu Ying Hua taught a diligent and conscientious son, whose perseverance paid dividends in his recovery.
-Ma Jiang Bao was publicly recognized as the best family practitioner by his parents before their passing.
+Ma Jiang Bao was publicly recognized as the best family practitioner by his parents before their passing, while Ma Hai Long was given the reins to the Chian Chuan Taichichuan Association, the original society founded by Wu Chian Chuan in 1935.
 Pictures of Ma Yueh Liang and Ma Jiang Bao appear in the Wu style Taichichuan Push-Hands (Tuishou) book.
 Ma Jiang Bao resides in the Netherlands and teaches throughout Europe.

-Ma's other top students in Shanghai were many, but most notably were Chen Xiao Chun, Zhang Jin Gui, Zhou Zhan Fang, and Fei Gua Ching.
-While Chen has passed on, the others remain committed to the practice and the search for softness and sensitivity in application.
-The Chian Chuan Association is headed up in Shanghai by Ma Jiang Long, Ma and Wu's oldest son, also a Medical Doctor, and Zhang Jin Gui, now in his nineties, is still the secretary, riding his bicycle all the way from his home near Pudong to Ma's house by the Shanghai Music Center every Tuesday to take care of any adminstrative issues concerning the association.
+Ma's other top students in Shanghai were many, but most notably were Zhang Jin Gui, Chen Xiao Chun, Zhou Zhan Fang, and Fei Gua Ching.
+While Chen and Zhang have passed on, the others remain committed to the practice and the search for softness and sensitivity in application.
+As I said earlier, the Chian Chuan Association is headed up in Shanghai by Ma Hai Long, Ma and Wu’s eldest son, who like his father, is also a Medical Doctor.
+Zhang Jin Gui was the secretary for many years, riding his bicycle all the way from his home near Pudong to Ma'’s house by the Shanghai Music Center every Tuesday to take care of any adminstrative issues concerning the association.
+Now, after his passing, the secretary is Li Guan Di, also a student of Ma Yueh Liang and Wu Ying Hua, and a practitioner of Zhou Zhan Fang and Ma Jiang Bao’s generation.

-After 1980, Wu Ying Hua coauthored three books with Ma Yueh Liang: Wu Style Taijiquan: Forms, Concepts and Applications of the Original Style, Wu Style Simplified Taijiquan, and the Wu Style Taijiquan Fast Set.
-A weapons book, also co-authored with Ma Yueh Liang, was issued post mortem in 2001.
-While the work is not as complete and thorough as their previous works, the book does feature detailed photos of Wu Ying Hua performing the first series of the Wu Sword (in 94 forms), also known as Heaven & Earth Sword; as well as, the names of Wu's elaborate solo weapons forms in Chinese.
+After 1980, Wu Ying Hua coauthored three significant books with Ma Yueh Liang: Wu Style Taijiquan: Forms, Concepts and Applications of the Original Style, Wu Style Simplified Taijiquan (These two titles have been updated and compiled along with many extensive previous and post-mortem notes and writings into a pivotal compilation), and the Wu Style Taijiquan Fast Set (written along with Shi Mei Ling).
+They also co-authored the Push Hands book, but the main translator placed his name as a co-author, and removed Wu Ying Hua’s.
+A partially completed weapons book, by Ma and Wu, was issued post mortem in 2001.
+While the work is not as complete and thorough as their previous works, the book does feature detailed photos of Wu Ying Hua performing the first series of the Wu Sword (in 94 forms), also known as the Heaven & Earth Sword; as well as, the names of many of Wu's elaborate solo weapons forms in Chinese.

 4. Two Dreams Live On